benlue/sql-soar/doc/QueryObject.md

 # Query Object

-Specifying query conditions of database actions (query, update or delete) is the place where we can easily introduce bugs to our programs.
+Specifying query conditions of certain database actions (query, update or delete) is the place where we can easily introduce bugs to our programs.
 In this short article, a more expressive while less error-prone presentation of query conditions is described.

 ## The column-value pair
 A query object is a JSON object containing query values.
 Its basic format is an object of column-value pairs which can make up the WHERE clause of a SQL statement.
 Considering the query object below: